Teaching Beyond the Gender Binary in the University Classroom

 by Brielle Harbin, CFT Senior Graduate Teaching Fellow 2015-20161

-In recent years, students on campuses across the country have become increasingly vocal in pushing back against binary thinking with respect to gender identity and expression.
-In an editorial that appeared in the Chronicle of Higher Education, Schmalz (2015) interviewed a dozen students who self-identified as gender non-conforming.
-Several students expressed their fear of being misgendered by professors.
-They described their anxiety about being “outed” by professors in their classes and being forced to “come out” every semester.
+In recent years, students on campuses across the country have become increasingly vocal in resisting binary thinking with respect to gender identity and expression.
+In an editorial that appeared in the Chronicle of Higher Education, Schmalz (2015) interviewed a dozen students who self-identified as gender non-conforming and found a great amount of anxiety and frustration.
+Several students expressed their fear of instructors and staff misgendering them or committing other indiscretions.
+They described their anxiety about being “outed” by professors in their classes and being forced to “come out” every semester when they must talk with faculty about their preferred names or pronouns.
 One student shared, “Every day it’s scary to just be in class, not knowing what people are going to say” (Schmalz 2015).
 Another student explained:

 Increased awareness around the complexities of gender identity and expression has given rise to questions regarding best practices for promoting gender inclusivity on campuses across the country.
-From debates about the appropriate policy regarding student name changes to awareness campaigns about pronoun usages, university administrators, professors, and students are collectively forging toward a more nuanced understanding.
+From debates about the appropriate policy regarding student name changes to awareness campaigns about pronoun usage, university administrators, professors, and students collectively are struggling to find a more just and nuanced understanding.

 These shifting dynamics, coupled with Vanderbilt’s non-discrimination policy highlight the need to establish university-wide best practices for respecting gender identity and expression on Vanderbilt’s campus.

-Beyond respecting students’ gender identity and expression, there are several benefits of adopting more inclusive teaching practices.
-Research shows that making learning spaces accessible to non-majority students benefits all students by enhancing creativity and improving problem solving and decision-making (Levine and Stark 2015; Phillips 2014)
+Not only does this respect the chosen identities of those who are gender non-conforming, but it but it creates a culture of inclusion and diversity in education that has indirect benefits to all.
+Research shows that making learning spaces accessible to non-majority students benefits all students by enhancing creativity and improving problem solving and decision-making (Levine and Stark 2015; Phillips 2014).

 There are several common challenges to gender-inclusive teaching.
 While these challenges often manifest differently in different disciplinary contexts, they all arise as obstacles in disrupting the long-standing misconceptions of gender as a binary construct.
 In the following subsections, we discuss twelve challenges that can arise when cultivating a gender-inclusive classroom environment.
 We interweave the discussion of the challenges with research-based practices meant to address the issues.